alialaa123/RickAndMorty/README.md

 ###### The project leverages Swift's modern concurrency features, including Sendable, to ensure thread-safe data handling and improve performance.

 ### Key Feature
-#### - Generic Components:
+#### - Generic Components
-For reusability, less reduntent code
+For reusability, less redundant code

 #### - Protocol-Oriented
-For clear, decoupled, testability
+The use of protocols ensures clear, decoupled, and testable code, making it easier to mock dependencies and write unit tests.

-#### - Swift new concurrency
+#### - Swift Concurrency
-Using async/ await, actors with sendable to making safer shared state, thread safe data handling.
+The project utilizes modern Swift concurrency features such as `async/await`, `Actors`, and `Sendable` to handle asynchronous tasks safely and efficiently, ensuring thread-safe data handling.

-### # Network Layer
+## # Network Layer
-In this project, I build Network layer based on new concurrency of swift, rely on `Actors` for `networkClient:` make it safer for multiple tasks that can hit simultaneously as NetworkClient declared as actor is puts it in isolation, ensure that only one task can access their state at a time, preventing data races.
+The network layer is built using Swift's new concurrency model, relying on `Actors` for the `networkClient:`.
+By declaring the `networkClient` as an actor, the project ensures that only one task can access its state at a time, preventing data races and ensuring thread safety.

-Mark most of protocols with `Sendable` that ensure that object that implement this protocol follow the rules that the data is either immutable or thread-safe and safer for shared state across concurrent domains
+Most protocols are marked with `Sendable` ensuring that objects implementing these protocols follow rules for immutability or thread safety.
+This makes shared state safer across concurrent domains.

+## # Unit Testing
+The project includes comprehensive unit tests for both the Network Layer and Data Layer:

+#### Network Layer Tests:

+- Ensure that API requests and responses are handled correctly, including error cases and edge scenarios.

+#### Data Layer Tests:

+- Validate data transformation, persistence, and retrieval logic, ensuring consistency and reliability.

+These tests are written using XCTest and leverage mocking to isolate dependencies, ensuring that the tests are reliable and focused on specific functionality.

-### Technologies and Tools
+## # Technologies and Tools

 **SwiftUI:** For building declarative and modern UIs.